kennytilton/mxtodomvc/README.md

        ...others...
        :class (classlist/set dom new-value))))
 ````
-mxWeb proxy instances know which DOM element they represent, and because Matrix tracks change by property we have no need for VDOM or riffing: mxWeb knows exactly what to change.
+mxWeb proxy instances know which DOM element they represent, and because Matrix tracks change by property we have no need for VDOM or diffing: mxWeb knows exactly what to change.

 Notes:
 * we offer no example of a deferred write at this time.
-Those arise when applications have grown quite large.
+Those arise when applications have grown quite large, when the *developer* decides some observed property change demands a change at the application semantic level, as if the user were making a change.
 * *caveat lectorum* we use "observer" in the strict dictionary sense: "monitor, not participant".
 Other libraries use it for what we call dependent or formulaic properties.

 #### K for Kids